Childers Court House: History

-The Childers Court House is a single story timber building erected in 1897; in 1900 a new court room was added to form a "T" shaped building.
-It is one of a number of public buildings (including government and banking) which characterise the northern side of Childers' main street and was the first purpose built court house erected in the newly emerging sugar town.
+The Childers Court House is a single-story timber building erected in 1897; in 1900 a new court room was added to form a T-shaped building.
+It is one of a number of public buildings (including government and banking) which characterise the northern side of Childers' main street and was the first purpose-built courthouse erected in the newly emerging sugar town.

 Following logging of the dense Isis Scrub in the 1870s, Childers, in the heart of the scrub, was promoted in the 1880s by Maryborough interests, as an agricultural district.
 The land in the immediate vicinity of the present town of Childers was surveyed in 1882 into 50 acre farm blocks.
 There was no official town survey; Childers developed following the private subdivision of portions 870 and 871, at the railhead of the 1887 Isis railway line from Isis Junction on the North Coast railway line.
 This was opened on 31 October 1887, and was intended principally to facilitate the transport of timber from the scrub.

 The coming of the railway not only promoted the development of the town of Childers; it also proved the catalyst for the establishment of a sugar industry in the district in the late 1880s.
 At the opening of the railway to Childers, Robert Cran, owner of Maryborough's Yengarie mill, announced that he would erect a double crushing juice mill at Doolbi, to supply his mill at Yengarie.
 This was completed in 1890, with the juice being brought in railway tankers from the Isis.
-Further expansion of the sugar industry in the Isis was closely related to the activities of the Colonial Sugar Refining Company, which erected a central crushing mill in the district 1893-94, and began crushing in 1895.
+Further expansion of the sugar industry in the Isis was closely related to the activities of the Colonial Sugar Refining Company, which erected a central crushing mill in the district 1893–94, and began crushing in 1895.
 By 1895, at least three other mills had been established in the Isis, with another two under construction, and Childers had emerged as the flourishing centre of a substantial sugar-growing district: in the years between 1891 and 1900 the population grew from 91 to 4000.
 In 1903 the old Isis Divisional Board (1886) was abolished and Isis Shire proclaimed, with the new seat of municipal government moving from Howard to Childers.

 Prior to the erection of the Court House court sittings were held in the former Land Commissioner's office at the Childers Post Office.
 In 1896 the Secretary of the Isis Progress Association wrote to the Home Secretary urgently requesting the building of a court house in Childers as larger premises are needed for the amount of court business.
 According to the Committee there were numberless reasons to justify the building of a court house but the most important of which was to provide an area for people to wait inside rather than out on the street.